staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

 plan: alpha
 ---

 *Postman Vault* enables you to store secrets locally and reuse them throughout your Postman workspaces.
 This enables you to securely reuse sensitive data throughout your HTTP collections, environments, and requests.
-Only you can access and reuse vault secrets in your Postman Vault, and secrets aren't synced to the Postman cloud.
+Only you can access and reuse secrets in your Postman Vault, and secrets aren't synced to the Postman cloud.

 You can use your Postman Vault from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/).
 You can also use your Postman Vault from the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app) with the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent).